emilypuchala/MasterThesis/README.md

   - Self-contained notebook containing all necessary code for a supersymmetry-based physics analysis.
 - `statistics_analysis.ipynb`
   - Self-contained notebook used for statistical analysis and interpretation of results.
+- `supersymmetry_analysis_beta.ipynb`
+  - test version formated using atlasopenmagic for data and background samples (not signal smaples).
+Alternative skim used for testing.

 These notebooks represent the core computational components used to produce the results presented in the thesis.